samanthavassallo/FinalProject/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-Alexander Clements (me) and Samantha Vassallo
+Alexander Clements (me) , Samantha Vassallo , and Natalyah Douglass

 ## Do you have any questions of your own?